-Matthew W. Bates (Ph.D., Notre Dame) is Associate Professor of Theology at Quincy University in Quincy, Illinois.
+Matthew W. Bates (Ph.D., Notre Dame) is Professor of Theology at Quincy University in Quincy, Illinois.
+Bates is a Protestant who enjoys the challenge of teaching in a Catholic context.
 His books include Gospel Allegiance (Brazos, 2019) the award-winning Salvation by Allegiance Alone (Baker Academic, 2017), The Birth of the Trinity (Oxford University Press, 2015), and The Hermeneutics of the Apostolic Proclamation (Baylor University Press, 2012).
 He also co-founded and co-hosts the popular OnScript podcast.

 After completing a B.S. in physics from Whitworth University (1999), Bates began a career in electrical engineering.
 His life took a swerve when he enrolled in a biblical studies program at Regent College in Vancouver, B.C.
 (M.C.S., 2004, The Biblical Studies Prize).
 In 2005 Bates began PhD studies in theology at the University of Notre Dame, specializing in Christianity and Judaism in Antiquity (CJA).
 His primary research training is the New Testament and second-century Christianity with secondary in the Old Testament (Hebrew Bible) and Second Temple Judaism.
 Upon graduation (2010) he was named the winner of the Shaheen Award in the humanities, the top graduation prize at Notre Dame, competitive across all disciplines (press release).
 In 2011 Bates accepted his current academic post.

 Bates’s research interests include the Apostle Paul, Jesus, soteriology, early Christology, the Trinity, prosopological exegesis, the use of the Old Testament in the New, theological interpretation of Scripture, and Justin Martyr.
 He enjoys hiking, baseball, and chasing around his seven children.